-Illinois State Police to Conduct Nighttime Enforcement Patrols
+Illinois State Police To Conduct Nighttime Enforcement Patrols

 Don't miss our top stories and need-to-know news everyday in your inbox.

+Officers working the enforcement patrols will be watchful for motorists who show signs of impaired driving, improper seatbelt and child restraint usage, speeding, distracted driving, and other Illinois Vehicle Code violations.

-Alcohol and drug impairment is a factor in more than 30 percent of all fatal motor vehicle crashes in Illinois.
+Alcohol and drug impairment are estimated to be a factor in more than 47% of all fatal motor vehicle crashes in Illinois.
 Over half of all fatal crashes in Illinois occur at night.
 The NITE program allows officers to work even harder at removing dangerous impaired drivers from the road and making sure everyone is buckled up.
 This project is funded through the Illinois Department of Transportation.

 "Drive Sober or Get Pulled Over"